NodeJS Add Text To Image (Simple Examples)

 });

-I know, the above text is too small and needs some “improvements”.
-There are quite a number of ways we can work with the text, here are a few of the common ones:
+As you can see, the above text is nearly illegible and needs some improvements.
+There are quite a number of ways we can work with the text, and here are a few of the common ones:

 • To use a custom font: